-American Religion, Duke University, Jamie L. Brummitt, Media, Materiality, Images, Technology, Mourning, Needlework.
+American Religions, UNCW, Relics, Jamie L. Brummitt, Media, Materiality, Images, Technology, Mourning, Needlework.

 Jamie researches the media, materiality, and technology of 19th century American Protestantism.
 Her projects investigate schoolgirls’ needlework, mourning embroideries and lithographs, Spiritualism, missions, Victorian parlor culture, and women’s suffrage.
 Jamie also researches American Islam.

 Jamie’s dissertation examines the material culture of mourning that proliferated after George Washington’s death.
 It traces how mourning for Washington and his relics became central to American Protestantism & politics.
 Americans engaged relics as powerful objects to realize their roles as political, religious, and gendered citizens.
 Manuscript revisions are ongoing for publication.